 - Inadequate Instructions or Warnings

 It is the company’s responsibility to provide instructions on how to safely use or operate their products and to warn about any potential hazards associated with using them.
 These warnings should be highly visible and are required by law.
-For example, consider an electric tea kettle which does not warn about the potential for severe burns from an oddly positioned steam valve or a toxic paint-removing chemical which does not adequately warn about safe handling and use.
+Some examples of inadequate warnings would be an electric tea kettle that does not warn about the potential for severe burns from an oddly positioned steam valve, or a toxic paint-removing chemical that does not adequately describe safe handling and use.

 These types of claims usually involve some type of injury caused by a danger that isn’t obvious to a user or that requires the user to exercise certain precautions while using it.

-Every product liability claim is different, but if you believe that you’ve suffered an injury from a product then your next step is to speak with a Manhattan defective product lawyer like those at Greenberg & Stein.
-We will use our 75 years of combined experience to evaluate the details and merits of your case in order to help you determine whether you may be able to receive compensation for the injuries caused by a defective product.
+Every product liability claim is different, but if you believe that you’ve suffered an injury from a product, your next step is to speak with an experienced Manhattan defective product lawyer at Greenberg & Stein.
+We will use our 75 years of combined experience to evaluate the details and merits of your case and help you determine whether you are entitled to receive compensation for the injuries caused by a defective product.

 We offer a free consultation and a 24-hour phone line, so don’t hesitate to call us if you’ve been injured by a defective product in New York City.
-Call us today at 888-411-3966 to schedule your free legal consultation.
+Contact us today at 844-211-6150 to schedule your free legal consultation.